 For children to learn through art and play is known to have tremendous benefits on their development.
-In a pandemic as they experience change and uncertainty, to engage with art and play becomes even more vital.
+In a pandemic, as they experience change and uncertainty, engaging with art and play becomes even more vital.

 What Happens When Students Learn Through Art And Play?

-🔥 Expert Tip: “The harsh reality of the pandemic, requires children to retreat into something that they know, understand and can control,” says Naomi Murray; co-founder of Cheltenham-based Every Cloud Therapy, that offers play and creative arts therapy to children and young people.
-“Play allows children to press pause on day to day pressures and just immerse themselves in that moment.” 🤽♀️
+🔥 Expert Tip: “The harsh reality of the pandemic, requires children to retreat into something that they know, understand and can control,” says Naomi Murray; co-founder of Cheltenham-based Every Cloud Therapy, which offers play and creative arts therapy to children and young people.
+“Play allows children to press pause on day-to-day pressures and just immerse themselves at that moment.” 🤽♀️

 So what skills do you learn from art and play? 🤔

 👉 Solve Problems

 🔥 Expert Tip: “Children use play to communicate the way they understand the world and to process their feelings about it,” says Kay Tibbles; co-founder at Every Cloud Therapy.
 “They also express how they wish the world could be through play.”

 Play then becomes students’ natural language.
 During play students unconsciously will work through their problems and anxieties.
 They do this by playing out these difficult scenarios through creative tools like toys and games.
 Once they’ve solved problems in play they feel better equipped to tackle it in real life! 💪

 Whereas art helps students resolve their ‘feeling of being stuck’ or when they are extremely angry or sad.
 One of the surprising ways it helps this is by letting students create a mess!

 🔥 Expert Tip: “Making a mess makes kids feel very powerful.
 As they’ve been given the freedom and creativity to make a mess,” says Joss.
 “Making a mess also gives children a lovely sensory boost.
 Which helps them resolve difficult feelings by restarting their body.”